Application process

 The geography of many cities is characterised by inequality, segregation and fragmentation, with concentrations of poverty and wealth in close proximity.

-- Dr Nicola Banks - Lecturer, International Development: Urban Development and Global Urbanism
+- Dr Nicola Banks - Senior Lecturer, International Development: Urban Development and Global Urbanism

-- Prof Diana Mitlin - Professor, Global Urbanism, Director of Global Urban Research Centre
+- Prof Diana Mitlin - Professor, Global Urbanism

-- Dr Seth Schindler - Senior Lecturer, Urban Development and Urban Transformation
+- Prof Seth Schindler - Professor, Urban Politics and Development (group convenor)

 Global urban futures research group